GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 6. Click on the "Salvar Dados" (Save Data) button.

-The configured Master and Slave name servers will be queried for DNSKEY records and if one with a matching key tag and digest is found, the DS record will be generated and published.
+The configured Master and Slave name servers are queried for DNSKEY records and if one with a matching key tag and digest is found, the DS record is generated and published.

 ### RRPproxy